lipilian/PIV-PTV-oilcoatedBubbleTracking/README.md

 5)	Save filtered sequence: ‘file’-‘save as’-‘image sequence’-‘format:jpeg’

 - [ ] PTV point detection, Gaussian kernel blob detection.
+1) Face the problem about the laser light too light for some frames that it hard to detect the blob shape for certain case, which cause trajectory divergent and mixing. <ul><li>- [x]  </li> solved 09/24/2020 by using predictor method, which use the recently nearby velocity to predict the next frame bubble location.
+For each case, the bubble size need to be rechecked by applying imageJ local maximum detection.
 - [ ] Trajectory computing.

 - [ ] PIV-PTV Combine.